aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_05L01_Implement_autoscaling_in_host_pools_ADDS.md

     > **Note**: Please follow the previous two steps (steps 29 and 30) for Virtual Machines **az140-21-p1-1** and **az140-21-p1-2** .

 30. In the Azure portal, search for Application group and select az140-21-hp1-DAG, then click on Assignments under the Manage section.

+    >**Note**: If any warning pops-up stating to sign in again.
+Click on sign in And provide the credentials.
+It might ask you for authentication method.
+Click on **I want to setup different authentication method** and select **Phone** give your country **Pin Code** and your **Phone number** and the verification mode is set to **Text** once entered the phone number you will recieve verification code via Text enter the code and press enter.

 31. Click on + Add and search for aduser1 and then click on Select.
 32. Within the Remote Desktop session to az140-dc-vm11, in the web browser window displaying the Azure portal, search for and select Azure Virtual Desktop and, on the Azure Virtual Desktop blade, select Application groups.